eatallant/DictionaryBuilder/README.md

 The application is currently a bare bones interface to interact with the API.
 One set of definitions is returned (for the noun/verb/adjective, whichever comes first).
 <br>
 More is coming!
-Here is a list of upcoming features
+Here is a list of upcoming features:
+- data persistence
+- sorting
+- filtering

 ## Technical
 - Javascript